Source code for core.csv

 [docs] def has_duplicates(a_list: 'Sequence[Any]') -> bool: return len(a_list) != len(set(a_list))

-[docs] def list_duplicates_index(a: 'Sequence[Any]') -> list[int]: """ returns a list of indexes of duplicates in a list. for example:: a = [1, 2, 3, 2, 1, 5, 6, 5, 5, 5] list_duplicates_index(a) == [3, 4, 7, 8, 9] """ return [idx for idx, item in enumerate(a) if item in a[:idx]]
+[docs] def list_duplicates_index(a: 'Sequence[Any]') -> list[int]: """ Returns a list of indexes of duplicates in a list. for example:: a = [1, 2, 3, 2, 1, 5, 6, 5, 5, 5] list_duplicates_index(a) == [3, 4, 7, 8, 9] """ return [idx for idx, item in enumerate(a) if item in a[:idx]]

 [docs] def parse_header( csv: str, dialect: 'type[Dialect] | Dialect | str | None' = None, rename_duplicate_column_names: bool = False ) -> list[str]: """ Takes the first line of the given csv string and returns the headers.
 Headers are normalized (stripped and normalized) and expected to be unique.
 The dialect is sniffed, if not provided. :return: A list of headers in the order of appearance. """ try: dialect = dialect or sniff_dialect(csv) except errors.InvalidFormatError: # FIXME: Is this actually legal? typeshed seems to think not dialect = None # let the csv reader try, it might still work except errors.EmptyFileError: return [] headers = next(csv_reader( csv.splitlines(), dialect=dialect # type: ignore[arg-type] )) headers = [normalize_header(h) for h in headers if h] if rename_duplicate_column_names: indexes: dict[str, list[int]] = {} for i, item in enumerate(headers): indexes.setdefault(item, []).append(i) for value in indexes.values(): for suffix, index in enumerate(value[1:]): headers[index] += '_{}'.format(suffix + 1) return headers